 - (a) For connection points with a type 1 metering installation, the NMI must be assigned to every averaged energy flow pertaining to each connection point. - (b) A type 1 metering installation requires a duplication of metering, voltage and current sources in accordance with the NER.
-The Datastreams from one metering installation are designated 'Master' and from the other metering installation are designated 'Check'. - (c) When both Datastreams are from measurement systems of identical accuracy standards, the NER require that the energy Datastream submitted for settlements be the average of the values from the master meter and check meters.
-In this case the Datastream suffixes will have an initial character A (import) or D (export) or N (net). - (d) If the check meter is of a lower accuracy standard than the metering installation, only the 'Master' Datastream is submitted, in which case the Datastream suffixes will have an initial character B (import) or E (export) or N (net).
+The Datastreams from one metering installation are designated 'Master' and from the other metering installation are designated 'Check'.1 - (c) When both Datastreams are from measurement systems of identical accuracy standards, the NER require that the energy Datastream submitted for settlements be the average of the values from the master meter and check meters.
+In this case the Datastream suffixes will have an initial character A (import) or D (export) or N (net). - (d) If the check meter is of a lower accuracy standard than the metering installation, only the 'Master'1 Datastream is submitted, in which case the Datastream suffixes will have an initial character B (import) or E (export) or N (net). - (e) The NER requires that a type 2 metering installation has partial check metering.
+The obligations for partial check metering can be met by a check meter, in which case the Datastreams will be identified as for a type 1 metering installation. - (f) Alternatively, the arrangement of a partial check metering may be as agreed between AEMO and the MC.
+In a partial check metering scheme each Datastream used needs to be separately identified.
+It is possible that a number of NMIs will be used in a partial check metering scheme to identify logical metering points, and a particular meter and instrument transformer combination may be a component of more than one partial check meter.
+The actual arrangements will be part of the scheme submitted by the MC to AEMO for approval.